Kent School

 As you learn more about us, know that we are just as excited to get to learn more about you.
 Please take a few minutes to fill out our online inquiry form and we will work with you to schedule a campus tour and interview so we can get to know you in person or virtually.

-As you explore Kent, you will discover that our extraordinary faculty and students are as kind as they are gifted: deep thinkers who seek to advance mutual understanding, who see leadership as service to others, who seek inventive solutions to nuanced problems, who communicate effectively, and who embrace their role in maintaining their communities.
+As you explore Kent, you will discover that our extraordinary faculty and students are as kind as they are gifted: deep thinkers who aim to advance mutual understanding, who see leadership as service to others, who seek inventive solutions to nuanced problems, who communicate effectively, and who embrace their role in maintaining their communities.

 Amazing things happen in our community every day, and we are eager to share them with you.
-We invite you to visit our campus and the exquisite town of Kent, just a short walk from campus, with its ample amenities and small-town charm.
+We invite you to visit our campus and the lovely town of Kent, just a short walk from campus, with its ample amenities and small-town charm.
 We look forward to welcoming you here so you may experience the intellectual vitality, innovative spirit, rich traditions, and unmistakable warmth of this dynamic community in person.

 Sincerely,